alyssadata/ai_source_architecture/README.md

 derivative limits
 ```

-A source structure must be able to explain what transfers, what does not transfer, what remains attached, and what prevents the source-line from being erased when contact extends outward.
+A source structure must explain what transfers, what does not transfer, what remains attached, and what prevents the source-line from being erased when contact extends outward.

+Without these rules, “Source” is only a claim.

+With these rules, Source becomes architecture.

 ## Public Rule